See by:open filter

 Jeffrey B. Coopersmith is a veteran trial lawyer with an extensive practice focusing on civil and criminal matters, internal investigations for private and public entities, and complex commercial litigation.

 A former federal prosecutor, Jeff has substantial experience as lead counsel representing companies and individuals in connection with investigations and criminal and civil enforcement proceedings in the areas of healthcare, securities, FCPA, antitrust, tax, banking, legal ethics, and others.
 Jeff's internal investigation work has involved representation of Board committees, companies, municipalities, and corporate officers.
 Jeff also teaches and writes extensively on these and other topics relating to government controversies and investigations.
-Jeff currently serves as a member of the firm’s Quality Assurance Committee.

 The complex matters Jeff handles often involve parallel criminal, civil, and/or regulatory proceedings, which requires multi-disciplinary sophistication.
 Jeff leverages his background in both criminal and civil litigation to benefit our clients by providing comprehensive representation in these types of matters.
 For example, Jeff has served as lead counsel and on litigation teams for cases arising out of the 2008 financial crisis, the stock options backdating scandal, and the government’s focus on healthcare fraud, among many others.